bjornmeansbear/lectureScripts/ASustainableDesigner.md

 1. Sustainable Design does not exist.
 2. Everything is Connected.

-This was really the culmination of my time in Graduate School.
 I conceived this as a response to a question, a question meant to inspire a body of works: “What does sustainable graphic design look like?"

 _The Sustainabilitist Principles_ was the conclusion of a process, the amalgmation of all my different ideas at the time.
 In this piece were all kinds of things coming together… This was pretty much the last thing I made in graduate school; and was really a starting point for all the works I've created since.